How do you know if you need a dehumidifier or humidifier?

 Some of the signs of dry air include:

-One of the telltale signs of dry air is respiratory problems.
+One of the signs of dry air is respiratory problems.
 These include persistent coughs, allergies, sinus infections and nose bleeding.

 Dry skin, chapped lips and itchy eyes